meteor/meteor/content/security.md

 });
 ```

 The above method is great because you can have the flexibility of having some optional fields and only passing the ones you want to change.
 In particular, what makes it possible for this method is that the security considerations of setting one's full name and date of birth are the same - we don't have to do different security checks for different fields being set.
+Note that it's very important that the `$set` query on MongoDB is generated on the server - we should never take MongoDB operators as-is from the client, since they are hard to validate and could result in unexpected side effects.

 ### Rate limiting: a first line of defense against brute force attacks